XanaduAI/strawberryfields/doc/tutorials/tutorial_X8.rst

     # Perform a PNR measurement in the Fock basis
     MeasureFock() | [0, 1, 2, 3, 4, 5, 6, 7]

-After you have created your Blackbird script, either by exporting it from Strawberry Fields or writing it by hand, it can be remotely executed using the command line,
+The above Blackbird script can be remotely executed using the command line,

 .. code-block:: console